 Non- Tariff Barriers

 Having A Sponsor, An Agent, or Distributor

-In order to sell in the UAE an agent or a distributor is mandatory.
-Once chosen, sponsors, sales agents, or distributors are given exclusive rights for non-food products only – the agency law does not pertain to food products.
-Terminating a non-performing agent, or a distributor, is extremely difficult in the UAE.
-In March 2010, the UAE issued Federal Law No. 2 of 2010 amending certain provisions of the Commercial Agency Law, later revised in 2015.
+For those activities where an agent is still required, terminating a non-performing agent, or a distributor, is extremely difficult in the UAE.
+In March 2010, the UAE issued Federal Law No. 2 of 2010 amending certain provisions of the Commercial Agency Law; later revised in 2015.
 The amendments prevent the termination, or non-renewal, of a commercial agency unless the principal has a material reason to justify the termination or non-renewal.
-A principal may not re-register the commercial agency in the name of another agent even if the previous agency was for a fixed term unless: (i) it is amicably terminated by the principal and the agent; (ii) termination or non-renewal is for justifiable reasons that are satisfactory to the Commercial Agencies Committee; or (iii) a final judicial judgment is issued ordering the termination of the agency.
-The 2010 Amendments also reinstate the specialized Commercial Agencies Committee which had been revoked in 2006.
-The Commercial Agencies Committee has original jurisdiction over disputes involving registered commercial agents.
-Any commercial dispute should be referred first to the Commercial Agencies Committee.
+Further, a principal may not re-register the commercial agency in the name of another agent even if the previous agency was for a fixed term unless: (i) it is amicably terminated by the principal and the agent; (ii) termination or non-renewal is for justifiable reasons that are satisfactory to the Commercial Agencies Committee; or (iii) a final judicial judgment is issued ordering the termination of the agency.